albertolarah/target.js/README.md

 # target.js
-> Choose targets elements and show the text who you want when the mouse hover the point.
+> Choose target elements and show the text that you want when the mouse hover the point.

 See the <a href="http://luisvinicius167.github.io/target.js/">Demo</a>.